Today, we are going to learn how to view directory structure using Tree command. As the name says, the

 For more details, refer the man pages.

-That’s all for now folks.
 As you can see in this guide, tree command will give you a nice graphical tree view of the directory structure.
-You can use this command if you want to view the contents of directories that have tons of other files/folders nested inside their folders.
+You can use this command when you want to view the contents of directories that have tons of other files/folders nested inside their folders.